pwnjack/journal/_posts/2013-12-09-backtrack.md

   - quote
 format: quote
 ---
-The quieter you become, the more you are able to hear&#8230;
+The quieter you become, the more you are able to hear…